AlePaa/HufLZWzip/README.md

-A couple data compression algorithm implementations using Java
+Huffman coding and its data structures implemented using Java